Korean Beef Bowl Recipe | Easy 20-Minute Family Dinner

 Conventional Method

-3. Add ginger, garlic and spring onions and cook briefly.
+3. Add the garlic, ginger and spring onions until fragrant.

-4. Stir in remaining sauce ingredients and simmer until thickened.
+4. Stir through the sauce ingredients and simmer until thickened and glossy.

-6. Serve with pickled vegetables and sesame seeds.
+6. Serve over your choice of rice or vegetables with the pickled veg and a sprinkle of sesame seeds.

 Pantry Notes